rajib579/rajibexercise.github.io/about.md

 - *Testing*: Improved codebase quality by implementing unit, integration and regression tests for files in Django.
 - *Enhancement*: Resolved issues and customer reported bugs to enhance code functionality and usability.
-- *Migration*: Migrated code-base from Python2 to Python3, documented, and reported in daily stand-up.
+- *Migration*: Migrated code-base from Python2 to Python3, documented, and reported in daily stand-up meeting.

 <br>
 `System Analyst Intern` *September 2019 - December 2019*<br>